-Cleveland Weather in Fall
+Cleveland Weather in The Fall

 During September, October, and November, you can get the full spectrum of weather.
 One day, you’re outside in shorts because it’s 80 degrees and sunny, the next day it’s hoodie weather because it’s 50 degrees and gray and rainy outside.
 It’s truly hard to predict what you’re going to get when it comes to the weather so it’s best to be flexible if you can.

-I recommend carrying a good pair of waterproof or repellant boots (I have these, they are awesome), a packable rain jacket (this is my favorite rain jacket), or an umbrella (this is mine, it’s great for photoshoots!) with you just in case.
+I recommend carrying a good pair of waterproof or repellant boots (I have these, and they are awesome), a packable rain jacket (this is my favorite rain jacket), or an umbrella (this is mine, it’s great for photoshoots!) with you just in case.

 The Best Leaf Peeping Destinations in & Near Cleveland Ohio

 When it comes to beautiful fall colors, Cleveland does not get the recognition it deserves.
 Undoubtedly, you can find some of the most intensely beautiful bursts of color throughout the hundreds of acres of parks spanning Northeast Ohio.
 Finally, I will be sharing 21 of my favorite spots to catch amazing fall views below.
-Be sure to share this post with friends or save it to reference later.
+Be sure to share this post with friends or save it for reference later.
 On to the colors!

 The Cleveland Metroparks